humanlabmembers/Domain-Enhanced-Dual-Branch-Model-for-Efficient-and-Interpretable-Accident-Anticipation/README.md

 1. Environment setup

+Install the conda environment.
+Please note that not all configurations in the provided environment file are required.

 2. Dataset download:

 Download the video dataset from the DAD official page and split it according to the official introduction (https://github.com/MoonBlvd/tad-IROS2019).